How to Find and Nurture Your Online Community

-It’s a no-brainer for TMilly, but how about for you?
 You’d be amazed at how many VOD aspirants think their audience is “everybody.”

-If you try to reach everyone, you’ll end up speaking to no one.
+But, if you try to reach everyone, you’ll end up speaking to no one.
 Don’t skip right past the work of identifying your best prospects.
 You’re better off putting your offer in front of 100 people who like, want, and need your videos than investing time and money getting the word out to 10,000 people who could care less.

 TIP: Carving out a niche is like going on vacation.
 Hawaii and Florida are both fine places, but you can’t go to both at the same time.
 Choosing one means not choosing the other.
 Audience selection can feel like you’re putting limitations on your business, but that’s not the case.
 You’re sharpening your business … and that’s a good thing.

 Next, find out what those people most want to know about your topic